Updated February 12, 2023

-Now, although many of you may find the idea of cleaning your entire house top to bottom and getting rid of a bunch of your things about as unappealing as unappealing gets, a thorough house decluttering and deep cleaning can actually be remarkably rewarding and a huge weight off your shoulders.
+While most of us find the idea of cleaning our entire house top to bottom and getting rid of a bunch of our things about as unappealing as unappealing gets, a thorough house decluttering and deep cleaning can actually be remarkably rewarding and a huge weight lifted off your shoulders.

-Your stress immediately melts away as you realize that you can now relax in your clean, clutter-free castle while binge watching Netflix to your heart’s content instead of tiptoeing around and anxiously co-existing with your usual mess.
+Your stress immediately melts away as you realize that you can now relax in your clean, clutter-free castle instead of tiptoeing around and anxiously co-existing with your usual mess.

-Any house cleaning expert will tell you that before anything else, you’ll need to make a plan of attack first—sit down and map out how you’re going to get the job done.
+Any house cleaning expert will tell you that before you get started, you’ll need to make a plan of attack first.

 Rank each space/room from 1-3 based on how severe the clutter is (3 being the most cluttered).

-Once you've given your house the once-over (don't forget to check your yard for rubbish, too) and you've seen the extent of what lies ahead of you, you'll want to decide how you're going to be addressing all this mess.
+Once you've given your house the once-over (don't forget to check your yard for rubbish, too) and you've seen the extent of what lies ahead of you, you'll want to decide how you're going to be addressing the mess.

 All the junk you're trashing or donating is going to have to go somewhere, and sometimes that's more than just tying off a couple trash bags and calling it a day.